Tunable data consistency levels in Azure Cosmos DB

 Azure Cosmos DB is designed from the ground up with global distribution in mind for every data model.
-It is designed to offer predictable low latency guarantees, a 99.99% availability SLA, and multiple well-defined relaxed consistency models.
+It is designed to offer predictable low latency guarantees and multiple well-defined relaxed consistency models.
 Currently, Azure Cosmos DB provides five consistency levels: strong, bounded-staleness, session, consistent prefix, and eventual.
+Bounded-staleness, session, consistent prefix, and eventual are referred to as "relaxed consistency models" as they provide less consistency than strong, which is the most highly consistent model available.

-Besides strong and eventual consistency models commonly offered by distributed databases, Azure Cosmos DB offers three more carefully codified and operationalized consistency models, and has validated their usefulness against real world use cases.
-These are the bounded staleness, session, and consistent prefix consistency levels.
+Besides the strong and eventual consistency models commonly offered by distributed databases, Azure Cosmos DB offers three more carefully codified and operationalized consistency models: bounded staleness, session, and consistent prefix.
+The usefulness of each of these consistency levels has been validated against real world use cases.
 Collectively these five consistency levels enable you to make well-reasoned trade-offs between consistency, availability, and latency.

 Distributed databases and consistency

-Commercial distributed databases fall into two categories: databases that do not offer well-defined, provable consistency choices at all, and databases which offer two extreme programmability choices (strong vs. eventual consistency).
+Commercial distributed databases fall into two categories: databases that do not offer well-defined provable consistency choices at all, and databases that offer two extreme programmability choices (strong vs. eventual consistency).

 The former burdens application developers with minutia of their replication protocols and expects them to make difficult tradeoffs between consistency, availability, latency, and throughput.
 The latter puts a pressure to choose one of the two extremes.
 Despite the abundance of research and proposals for more than 50 consistency models, the distributed database community has not been able to commercialize consistency levels beyond strong and eventual consistency.
 Cosmos DB allows developers to choose between five well-defined consistency models along the consistency spectrum – strong, bounded staleness, session, consistent prefix, and eventual.